jss367/calibration_trivia/README.md

 Say the number of times someone guessed.
 You were correct 40% of the time (2/5).

+Some way to avoid repeaated questions between sessions?

 ## Functionality

 In both single and group mode, the results are not shown until the end.